Health & Wellness

 What Causes PMS?

-PMS is triggered by the hormonal shifts that happen in the second half of your cycle — the luteal phase, which runs from ovulation to the first day of your period.
+PMS is due to the hormonal changes that occur in the second half of your cycle.
+The luteal phase is from ovulation until the first day of your period.

-After ovulation, oestrogen drops and progesterone rises.
-If the egg is not fertilised, both hormones fall sharply in the days before your period.
-This hormonal rollercoaster affects serotonin — your brain's mood-regulating neurotransmitter — which is why the emotional symptoms of PMS can feel so pronounced.
+Oestrogen drops and progesterone rises after ovulation.
+If the egg isn’t fertilised, the levels of both hormones drop sharply in the days before your period.
+This hormonal rollercoaster affects serotonin in your brain’s mood-regulating neurotransmitter, and this is the reason the emotional symptoms of PMS can feel so strong.

 Why Some Women Feel It More Than Others

-PMS is not a character flaw or a sign of weakness.
-Research suggests that some women are simply more sensitive to the hormonal changes that happen in the luteal phase.
-Lifestyle factors — including stress, sleep deprivation, diet, and caffeine intake — can also amplify symptoms significantly.
+PMS is not a character flaw or a weakness.
+Research shows that some women are simply more sensitive to the hormonal changes that occur during the luteal phase.
+Lifestyle variables such as stress, sleep deprivation, lack of nutrition, and coffee intake can also lead to a considerable worsening of symptoms.

-Genetics plays a role too.
-If your mother or sister experienced significant PMS, you are more likely to as well.
+Genetics is a factor, too.
+If your mother or sister had experienced PMS, chances are you will too.

 What You Can Do: Practical Support That Actually Works

-There is no one-size-fits-all solution, but there is plenty of evidence behind the following approaches:
+There is no single solution that works for everyone, although there is a lot of research to support the following approaches:

-Support your nutrition.
-Magnesium has strong evidence for reducing PMS symptoms including mood changes and bloating.
-Vitamin B6 is also commonly recommended.
-Aim to reduce refined sugar and alcohol during your luteal phase, as both can worsen mood instability.
+- Enhance your nutrition.
+Magnesium is also highly recommended to help with PMS symptoms such as mood swings and bloating.
+Vitamin B6 is also often suggested.
+Cut down on refined sugar and alcohol in the luteal phase, as both can increase mood instability.

-Move your body — gently.
-Moderate exercise helps regulate serotonin and reduce bloating.
-A walk, a yoga class, or a swim can make a meaningful difference.
+– Slowly move your body.
+Moderate exercise assists in regulating serotonin and reducing bloating.
+A walk, a yoga class, and a swim can make a real difference.

 When to Seek Support

-If PMS is regularly interfering with your work, relationships, or ability to function, please speak to your doctor.
-PMDD is a recognised medical condition and is treatable.
-You do not have to white-knuckle through it every month.
+Talk to your doctor if you find PMS regularly interfering with work, relationships, or your ability to function.
+PMDD is a medical disorder, and it is treatable.
+You don't have struggle through it every month.

-At MUVA, we have curated a selection of products designed to support you through PMS — from supplements to comfort essentials — because you deserve more than just getting through it.
+At MUVA, we’ve curated products to support you through PMS, from vitamins to comfort needs.
+You deserve more than just getting through it.

 This article is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.